itzabhinavarya/DevTracking/README.md

 ## Setup

-Follow these steps to set up and run DevFinder locally:
+Follow these steps to set up and run DevTracking locally:

 ### Step 1: Install Dependencies